 Many exhibits at our Diabetes Management and Education Centre (DMEC) are based on paintings, prints, artefacts, manuscripts and memorabilia created by, or relating to, Sir Frederick Banting the scientist, inventor, artist, war hero and Nobel Laureate..
 Others, for example, describe the Discovery of Insulin and the lasting impact, what it is like to live with diabetes, the farmstead evolution and illustrate the many SFBLF programs and the resulting impact.

 The displays are assembled in various ‘storylines’ to inform and inspire.
 The storylines have been prepared, in part, to support the “Expected Outcomes” of the Ontario school system curriculum for health, history, science, culture and heritage.
 The majority of the exhibits are displayed in the historic Banting Farmhouse, built in 1925 by Thompson Banting and restored in 2011-2012 by SFBLF, but there are informative Exhibits also in the Reception building, historic Octagonal Drive Shed and along the Legacy Trail.

 The Banting Homestead Heritage Park (BHHP) is an historic site of national interest and the site of the Sir Frederick Banting Legacy Foundation (SFBLF) Diabetes Management and Education Centre (DMEC).
 In addition to a wide array of scheduled educational programs, the site offers a range of excellent film, video and photographic opportunities.
 SFBLF requires all commercial groups to protect the commemorative integrity of the site while ensuring visitors and program participants are not impacted.

-We depend on donations to pursue our goal of fighting diabetes and preserving a legacy.
+We depend on 100 % on donations to pursue our goal of fighting diabetes and preserving a legacy.